Poland syndrome

 Our specialist for this treatment

-Jesús Benito Ruiz MD
+Dr. Jesús Benito Ruiz

 Fifteen years ago, together with two other professionals, he founded Antiaging Group Barcelona, at the forefront of Aesthetic Medicine and Surgery.
 He has developed professionally in the field of care, research and teaching, being his fields of interest facial surgery, breast surgery and body contouring with implants.

-In breast surgery is a specialist in transaxillary breast augmentation and secondary breast surgery.
+In breast surgery he is a specialist in transaxillary breast augmentation and secondary breast surgery.
 He has introduced the use of ultrasound in Plastic Surgery and recently the use of 3D implants in thoracic malformations.

 Frequently Asked Questions